The MSK APP Fellowship Background

 Our mission is to provide an oncology-intensive postgraduate academic program for the APP that promotes collaborative, high-quality, evidence-based, and compassionate patient-centered care to a diverse patient population in alignment with the institutional mission of MSK.
 The MSK APP Fellow will participate in clinical skills practicums, research, didactic learning, and clinical rotations on medical and surgical oncology and consultative services.
 Upon graduation from the Fellowship, the APP will be proficient in the delivery of exceptional comprehensive care of the oncology patient.

-The program consists of three, equal-length rotations with APS, PACU, and SDU.
+The first half of the program consists of three, equal-length rotations in the Pediatric Inpatient, Pediatric Ambulatory Care Center (PACC), and Pediatric Intensive Care Unit (PICU).
+The second half of the program will allow the fellow to choose an area (or areas) of focus.
 The fellows will be guided by experienced preceptors, managers, and the fellowship director.

 Fellow Clinical responsibilities will include:

 - Ordering and analyzing laboratory and diagnostic studies

 - Evaluating the patient’s response to treatment plans